foertel/foerdefunk-site/README.md

 This repository contains the site.conf and other configuration files for the Gluon-Firmware.
-For further Information (in German) please go to http://wiki.freifunk-flensburg.de/index.php?title=Gluon and read the article.